vippsas/vipps-check-in-api/vipps-check-in-api.md

 ## Merchant enrollment

-If merchants want a special name for their customer club, contact Vipps Payment Experience team and we can add the name manually.
+If merchants want a special name for their customer club, contact Vipps MobilePay Payment Experience team and we can add the name manually.
 If no name is set, we will use the company name in addition to "customer club".